-Repeated, prolonged sun exposure causes skin damage, especially in fair-skinned persons.
+Actinic Keratosis can be caused by prolonged sun exposure causes skin damage, especially in fair-skinned persons.
 Sun-damaged skin becomes dry and wrinkled and may form rough, scaly spots called Actinic Keratoses.
+Actinic Keratosis is treated by Dr. DeEtta Gray for patients from Seattle, Bellevue, Redmond, Kirkland and throughout the Northwest.
 These rough spots remain on the skin even though the crust or scale is picked off.
 Treatment of an Actinic Keratosis requires removal of the defective skin cells.
 New skin then forms from the deeper skin cells, which have escaped sun damage.
-Actinic Keratosis is treated by is treated by Dr. DeEtta Gray for patients from Seattle, Bellevue, Redmond, Kirkland and throughout the Northwest.

 Why treat Actinic Keratosis?